How to Catch L_2-Heavy-Hitters on Sliding Windows: Introduction

-In fact, one can consider the tools we develop for the frequent elements problem as a general method that allows obtaining a sliding window solution out of an algorithm for the unbounded model, for a wide range of functions.
+\textbf{A Broader Perspective. } In fact, one can consider the tools we develop for the frequent elements problem as a general method that allows obtaining a sliding window solution out of an algorithm for the unbounded model, for a wide range of functions.
 We explain this concept in this section.

 Many statistical properties were aggregated into families, and efficient algorithms were designed for those families.
 For instance, Datar, Gionis, Indyk and Motwani, in their seminal paper~\cite{DGIM02} showed that a sliding window estimation is easy to achieve for any function which is {\em weakly-additive} by using a data structure named {\em exponential histograms}~\cite{DGIM02}; for certain functions that decay with time, one can maintain time-decaying aggregates~\cite{CS06}; another data structure, named {\em smooth-histogram}~\cite{BO07} can be used in order to approximate an even larger set of functions, known as {\em smooth functions}.
 See~\cite{aggarwal07} for a survey of synopsis construction.